 Brent Landry ’14: Cassini image processing and mapping of Enceladus’ south pole

-Scott Tarlow ’12: Strain measurement and displacement-length relationships of faults on Dione
+Scott Tarlow ’12: Fault population analysis on Dione

-Noemie Goff-Pochat ’10: Mapping and analysis of fractures on the cratered plains of Enceladus and Dione
+Noemie Goff-Pochat ’10: Mapping and strain analysis of faults on Enceladus and Dione

-Hannah di Cicco ’09: Mapping and analysis of impact crater geometry on Enceladus
+Hannah di Cicco ’09: Searching for strained craters on Enceladus

 Jennifer Savage ’06: Geological mapping of Ganymede